davedwight/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    For sessions, the server creates a session id when a user logs in.
+The server stores the session id in a cookie and sends the cookie to the user's browser.
+On subsequent requests, the cookie is sent with the request.
+The server compares the session id in the cookie to the session id stored in memory and, if the session id matches a current open session, the server sends back a response.
+Authenticating with sessions is less scalable because the session information is stored in server memory.
+This can become a problem when there are many users simultaneously sending requests to the server.
+Cookies are best when requesting resources from a single origin and are not advised when authenticating users on mobile devices or other devices.

+    For JSON Web Tokens, the server creates a JWT (encoded from the header, payload, and signature) when a user logs in.
+The server sends the token to the client, which stores the token (usually in local storage).
+On subsequent requests, the token is sent in the request headers.
+The server decodes the token signature and validates the token by comparing the signature.
+The biggest difference from sessions is that the user's state is stored on the client side (in a token) rather than on the server side (in a session).
+This makes JWT better fits for mobile device authentication and scalability.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    bcryptjs hashes passwords before they are stored in a database, which means that even if the database is stolen, password information would be secure. bcrypt allows for iterative hashing, meaning a password is hashed many times (ie 2 ^ 8) times.
+This makes passwords even more resistant to brute force attacks as it significantly increases computation time.
+Additionally, it adds a salt to each hash, which is a random string that makes each resulting hash unique, even for the same password.

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests single units of an application such as the result of a single function in an application.
+Integration tests if individual units or modules are working as expected _with_ other units or bits of code.
+Integration tests also test how external systems work with internal modules.
+End-to-end tests test the entire user experience from start to finish.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    With TDD, you write tests before you write the corresponding application code.
+Specifically, you write the tests, which will initially fail.
+You then write the corresponding application code and get the test to pass, which gives you confidence that your application is working as expected.
+You then refactor code and continue to test.
+This way, the test can alert you when your changes break your application.